N2WU/n2wu.github.io/_posts/2025-06-12-acoustic-toolbox-part-1.md

 use_math: false
 ---

-First post of many for the implementation of an acoustic digital signal processing toolbox.
+First post of many for the implementation of an [acoustic digital signal processing toolbox] (https://github.com/N2WU/c_acoustic_dsp/tree/main).

 # Introduction